-However, several elements are repeated throughout the years in several recommendations on corruption in relation to the right to a fair trial.
+Several elements have been repeated throughout the years in several recommendations on corruption in relation to the right to a fair trial.
 The Committee recommends the State to combat, fight or eradicate corruption, often without any specification as to how.
 This was the case for Burkina Faso (2016), Benin (2015), Côte d'Ivoire (2015) and Angola (2013), all African countries.
-If there is a specification, the Committee focuses on investigations, prosecutions and punishments of the perpetrators1, including of complicit judges or judicial officers2.
-The fact that criminal sanctions should be given to the perpetrators, on top of disciplinary sanctions, came back twice: Bolivia (2013) and Yemen (2012).
+If there is a specification, the Committee focuses on investigations, prosecutions and punishments of the perpetrators, including of complicit judges or judicial officers.
+The fact that criminal sanctions should be given to the perpetrators, on top of disciplinary sanctions, came back twice: in Bolivia (2013) and Yemen (2012).
 Only once did the Committee recommend that the subject fighting corruption should be included in the training curriculum for judges, and that was in Azerbaijan (2016).
+Lastly, in the Concluding Observations of Cameroon in 2017, the Committee referred to articles 2, 14, 25 and 26.
+These are very good recommendations that can serve as examples to other TBs4.